 The ownership rights give the owner the ability to monetize their intellectual property.
 For example, an artist might earn royalties when their music is streamed on a streaming service.
 On the other hand, companies can receive licensing fees when other companies use their patents.

-As Seth Klarman points out in his book “Margin of Safety”, there is a big difference between trading and investing.
+As Seth Klarman points out in his book “Margin of Safety”, there is a big difference between speculation and investing.
 Investing is based on the fundamental underlying value of an asset.
-On the other hand, trading is based on predicting how market participants will act and influence the price.
-Therefore trading can be defined as speculation.
+On the other hand, speculation is based on predicting how market participants will act and influence the price.

 “The greedy tendency to want to own anything that has recently been rising in price lures many people into purchasing speculations.
 Stocks and bonds go up and down in price, as do Monets and Mickey Mantle rookie cards, but there should be no confusion as to which are the true investments.”

-Some of the previously described alternative investments can be considered investments as they are based on the fundamental value of these investments.
-Examples of that include private equity, private debt, or hedge funds.
+Some of the previously described alternative investments can be considered as real investments.
+Their value is based on underlying values in the form of assets belonging to the investment, or cash flows that will be paid out.
+Examples of this include private equity, private debt, or hedge funds.

 However, other alternative investments such as cryptocurrencies and collectibles, like art or wines, can be considered speculative instead as they solely rely on supply and demand.
 Without that demand, they would not produce any meaningful cash flows to their owners and therefore provide no value on their own.